-When you submit jobs to the same print queue, only one actual destination communicates with the printer, and all jobs are managed by one InfoPrint Manager queue.
+When you submit jobs to the same print queue, only one print driver communicates with the printer.
+The print driver can either be an InfoPrint Manager actual destination or a PSF for OS/390 defined printer.
+All jobs are managed on either one InfoPrint Manager queue or one PSF for OS/390 defined printer.

+Using an InfoPrint Manager actual destination

 You can use these methods to submit jobs to one InfoPrint Manager queue:

-- DPF Receivers when jobs are received from Host PSF print drivers - MVS Download Receivers when jobs are received from Host MVS Download drivers - Windows gateway when jobs are received from Windows shared printers - LPD when jobs are received from LPR clients on any platform - IPP when jobs are received from IPP clients on any platform - Hot Folder when jobs are received from a Windows shared folder - InfoPrint Manager Select client when jobs are received directly from the Windows client
+- MVS Download Receivers when jobs are received from Host MVS Download drivers - LPD when jobs are received from LPR clients on any platform - Hot Folder when jobs are received from a mapped network directory - InfoPrint Manager Select, Submit Express and IPP clients when jobs are received directly from the Windows client - Command line using a pdpr command - IP Printway if you do not use Download for z/OS to submit jobs